Don’t miss the university research showcase at TC Sessions: Space 2020 – TechCrunch

 Through partnership with the Aerospace Corporation, emerging capabilities — in communication, navigation and space exploration — can be evaluated and integrated into government missions with NASA, NOAA and the Air Force.

-As always, TechCrunch delivers the top experts, and this University Showcase sessions are no exception.
-Over the course of the two sessions, you’ll hear from Randy Villahermosa (General Manager & Executive Director of Innovation, The Aerospace Corporation), Dr. Richard Linares (Co-Director, Space Systems Lab, MIT), David A Barnhart (Director, Space Engineering Research Center; Research Professor, USC), Kerri Cahoy (Associate Professor, Aeronautics & Astronautics, MIT), Bethany Ehlmann (Professor of Planetary Science, Caltech – Lunar Trailblazer Mission), Craig Hardgrove, (Assistant Professor, School of Earth and Space Exploration, Arizona State University) and Dr. James M. Weygand (Space Physicist, Department of Earth, Planetary & Space Science, UCLA).
+As always, TechCrunch delivers the top experts, and University Showcase sessions are no exception.
+Over the course of the two sessions, you’ll hear from Randy Villahermosa (general manager & executive director of Innovation, The Aerospace Corporation), Dr. Richard Linares (co-director, Space Systems Lab, MIT), David A. Barnhart (director, Space Engineering Research Center; Research Professor, USC), Kerri Cahoy (associate professor, Aeronautics & Astronautics, MIT), Bethany Ehlmann (professor of Planetary Science, Caltech – Lunar Trailblazer Mission), Craig Hardgrove, (assistant professor, School of Earth and Space Exploration, Arizona State University) and Dr. James M. Weygand (space physicist, Department of Earth, Planetary & Space Science, UCLA).

 Click here to learn more about our university partners, their specific areas of expertise and the emerging technologies they will discuss.